ludon89/dolidev/SECURITY.md

 - Send your report on Vulnerability Disclosure Program (VDP) [https://app.yogosha.com/cvd/dolibarr/10VxeNx6Ui3rSEhAgX63US](https://app.yogosha.com/cvd/dolibarr/10VxeNx6Ui3rSEhAgX63US) (recommended for everybody)
 - Or if you have permissions, use GitHub security advisory at [https://github.com/Dolibarr/dolibarr/security/advisories/new](https://github.com/Dolibarr/dolibarr/security/advisories/new)
 -->
-- Or send an email to security@dolibarr.org with clear textual description of the report along with steps to reproduce the issue, include attachments such as screenshots or proof of concept code as necessary.
+- Or send an email to security@dolibarr.org with clear textual description of the report along with steps to reproduce the issue, include attachments such as screenshots or proof of concept code as necessary (in such a case, the issue may be created by the developer that will fix the vulnerability or the Release Manager).

 ## Hunting vulnerabilities on Dolibarr